carlameii/Transformer-From-Scratch/README.md

 All four of us closely collaborated to implement the majority of the Transformer architecture itself, particularly the `AttentionHead`, `TransformerBlock`, and `Transformer` classes.
 Contributions that were more individual efforts are described below by collaborator:
 - Brendan McKinley:
 - Bingshen Lu:
-- Carla Ellefsen:
+- Carla Ellefsen: Worked on implementing the multiheaded attention mechanism, positional encodings, loading the dataset, and the initial tokenization that was done before the pretrained Tokenizer was used instead.
+Additionally, was responsible for much of the repository maintenance, such as creating the README, writing issues, merging PRs, etc.
 - Diya Vinod:

 ## Language Model Use
 Generative AI was partially used to help implement this simple language model.
+ChatGPT was used to help implement the multi-head attention mechanism and positional encodings, and GitHub CoPilot was also useful for connecting the pieces of the Transformer architecture together.
 ### Links to ChatGPT Conversations:
  - https://chatgpt.com/share/67d35104-a110-8012-8dc1-41192c5e6041
  - https://chatgpt.com/share/67d3512c-c9fc-8012-880f-2e0b093ebfe5